Looking for a mind-blowing, captivating and enthralling summer festival? In Edinburgh, you’re spoilt for choice!

 Exploring new concepts and innovative approaches in cinema, the Edinburgh International Film Festival features short films, experimental cinema and documentary films across a range of genres.

-The hand-picked selection programme will see film lovers treated to a variety of films from renowned film makers, as well as showcasing the work of a new generation of UK and international talent.
+The hand-picked selection programme sees film lovers treated to a variety of films from renowned film makers, as well as showcasing the work of a new generation of UK and international talent.

 Film goers are able to experience new work from filmmakers from across the world, with screenings shown at a variety of venues in the city, including Cameo Cinema, Summerhall and Tollcross Central Hall.
 A number of performances are available as audio described and subtitled screenings.

-Watch the Edinburgh International Film Festival between 14 and 20 August 2025.
+Edinburgh International Film Festival returns in August 2026.

 Please note, Edinburgh will be busier than usual during the Festivals.
 Plan ahead to avoid delays from planned road closures.
 We recommend walking or using public transport, such as Lothian Buses or Edinburgh Trams.